 Two-wheel drive and four-wheel drive models didn't seem to make a difference as far as the maximum trailer weight ratings were concerned, but other things like the type of transmission you had equipped, whether you had a cooler installed or a tow package installed and what kind of hitch you were using made a huge difference, in most cases.

-Towing Capacity: Throughout the years, the towing capacity really stayed the same overall and range from 2,000 - 5,000 lbs. for all model years.
-If we look at the data in the charts that I have listed in this article, we can see that there really were only three different trailer weight limits listed and these were either two thousand pounds, 3,500 lbs. or 5,000 lbs.
+Overall Capacity: The towing capacity for the Jeep Liberty (2012-2004) ranged from 2,000-5,000 lbs. for all model years and really stayed the same overall.
+If we look at the data in the charts that I have listed in this article, we can see that there really were only three different trailer weight limits listed and these were either 2,000 pounds, 3,500 lbs. or 5,000 lbs.

 Make sure you always read your owner's manuals to get all of the information that Mopar recommends for your vehicle, including load limits, break in periods, etc.